Barath-Kannan/SignalsAndSlots/readme.md

     - they have short execution time
     - quick emission is required
     - Necessary to know that the function has returned before proceeding

+####Deferred Synchronous
+- Emission occurs synchronously.
+- When emit returns, emission has been enqueued for later execution
+- Deferred emissions can be invoked using the invokeDeferred function
+- Preferred for slots when
+    - the time the slots are executed needs to be controlled
+    - there is a designated event processor or event loop (such as a GUI render loop)

 ####Asynchronous
 - Emission occurs asynchronously.